 First, download and extract Kafka from the Apache website.
 You can use

 Kafka uses ZooKeeper, so first, start a ZooKeeper server on your system:

 cd /usr/local/kafka bin/zookeeper-server-start.sh config/zookeeper.properties

 Let’s create a topic named “NewTopic” with a single partition and only one replica:

 bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic NewTopic Created topic "NewTopic".

 Now you can see the created topic on Kafka by running the list topic command:

 Kafka also has a command-line consumer to read data from Kafka cluster and display messages to standard output:

 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic NewTopic --from-beginning Welcome to kafka This is my New topic

 Congratulations!
 You have successfully installed Apache Kafka.
 Thanks for using this tutorial for installing Install Kotlin Compiler on Debian 9 Stretch system.
-For additional help or useful information, we recommend you to check the official Apache Kafkaweb site.
+For additional help or useful information, we recommend you check the official Apache Kafkaweb site.